 Have Plenty Of Water And Snacks

-This may not seem like an obvious tip that will help improve a child’s tennis game, but if you watch the professionals play, you’ll notice that they will be sipping on water or a sports drink and nibbling on a snack during each changeover.
+This may seem more obvious than our other top tennis tips, but if you watch the professionals play, you’ll notice that they will be sipping on water or a sports drink and nibbling on a snack during each changeover.

 It’s important to make sure you have enough fluids and slow-release energy snacks for the duration of your game.
 This will help to keep you hydrated and energised during the game, both very important factors if you want any chance of winning.